mercantile/formik-material-ui/docs/docs/api/mui-x.md

 ---
-id: mui-lab
+id: mui-x
-title: MUI Lab
+title: MUI X
 ---

 The following props are always excluded: `name, value, error`, and additional ones where it makes sense.